Khalil-Abbes/Applied-C-and-Mips/Edge Detection/README.md

 # Project 2: Edge Detection

 ## Project Context
-This repository contains my submission for the second mini-project in the Programming 2 course.
 The project focuses on image processing, memory management, and mathematical operations in C.

 The core objective was to implement an edge detection algorithm that reads an image, applies a Gaussian blur, computes discrete derivatives using Sobel kernels, and outputs a high-contrast image highlighting borders between homogeneous areas.